Optimal Transport and Skorokhod Embedding: Particular embeddings

-A consequence of this proof is that (on a given stochastic basis) there exists exactly one solution\footnote{This was first established in \cite{Ro76}, together with the optimality property of Root's solution.} of the Skorokhod embedding problem which minimizes \eqref{RootProb}.
-Assume that minimizers $\tau_1$ and $\tau_2$ are given.
+A consequence of this proof is that (on a given stochastic basis) there exists exactly one solution of the Skorokhod embedding problem which minimizes $\E[h(\tau)]$; this property was first established in \cite{Ro76}, together with the optimality property of Root's solution.
+To see this, assume that minimizers $\tau_1$ and $\tau_2$ are given.
 Then we can use an independent coin-flip to define a new minimizer $\bar \tau$ which is with probability $1/2$ equal to $\tau_1$ and with probability $1/2$ equal to $\tau_2$.
-By Theorem \ref{RootProb}, $\bar \tau$ is of barrier-type and hence $\tau_1=\tau_2$.
+By Theorem \ref{RootThm}, $\bar \tau$ is of barrier type and hence $\tau_1=\tau_2$. \begin{remark} We highlight here the nature of the proof of Theorem~\ref{RootThm}.
+The proof divides into three steps, two of these steps (Steps 1 and 3) being probabilistic in nature, making arguments about random variables on a particular probability space.
+The second step, however, is purely a pointwise argument about the properties of subsets of $\Gamma$ in relation to the function $\gamma$ which we look to optimize.
+The latter arguments are \emph{not} probabilistic in nature. \end{remark}

 \begin{remark} The following argument, due to Loynes~\cite{Lo70}, can be used to argue that barriers are unique in the sense that if two barriers solve \eqref{SkoSol}, then their hitting times must be equal.
 Suppose that $\mathcal{R}$ and $\mathcal{S}$ are both \emph{closed} barriers which embed $\mu$.
 Note that we can take the closed barriers without altering the stopping properties.
 Consider the barrier $\mathcal{R} \cup \mathcal{S}$: let $A \subset \Omega_{\mathcal{R}} := \{x: (t,x) \in \mathcal{S} \implies (t,x) \in \mathcal{R}\}$.
 Then $\P(B_{\tau_{\mathcal{R} \cup \mathcal{S}}} \in A) \le \P(B_{\tau_{\mathcal{R}}} \in A) = \mu(A)$.
 Similarly, for $A' \subset \Omega_{\mathcal{S}} := \{x: (t,x) \in \mathcal{R} \implies (t,x) \in \mathcal{S}\}$, $\P(B_{\tau_{\mathcal{R} \cup \mathcal{S}}} \in A') \le \P(B_{\tau_{\mathcal{S}}} \in A') = \mu(A')$.
 Since $\mu(\Omega_{\mathcal{R}} \cup \Omega_\mathcal{S}) = 1$, $\tau_{\mathcal{R} \cup \mathcal{S}}$ embeds $\mu$.